Genie (pinball)

 Genie is a widebody pinball machine designed by Ed Krynski and released in 1979 by Gottlieb.
 It features a jinn theme and was advertised with the slogans "Gottlieb's WIDE and Beautiful BODY" and "A Wide-Body Pinball absolutely bulging with player appeal and proven massive profit earning capacity!".
+This slogan alludes to both the wide body of the game and the body of the genie.